 Christmas Tree Safety

-Now that the Turkey leftovers are gone, it’s time to start decking the halls and putting up the Christmas Tree.
+After Turkey leftovers are gone, it’s time to start decking the halls and putting up the Christmas Tree.
 If you plan on purchasing a real tree this year, use these following guidelines to keep your family and guests safe from fires this Holiday Season:

 * A tree that is fresh holds more moisture which helps decrease the chance of a fire.
 You can check for freshness by gently pulling the needles to be sure they don’t easily detach from the branches.
 Also examine the trunk to see that the resin is sticky as opposed to resin which is dried out.